allpix-squared/allpix-squared/doc/usermanual/02_installation/01_quick_start.md

 or other commonly used data formats for later analysis.

 After this quick start it is very much recommended to proceed to the other chapters of this user manual.
+For quickly resolving common issues, the [Frequently Asked Questions](../12_faq/_index.md) may be particularly useful.

 [@root]: http://root.cern.ch/